Health

 03. The buy-side has consolidated

-The work that closes the gap is the part most companies treat as four separate workstreams.
-Clinical builds the evidence.
+The work that closes the gap is often built in fragments.
+Clinical owns the evidence.
 Commercial chases the next contract.
-Product ships features and races whichever foundation model is closest to the category.
-Marketing reworks the website.
-The board reads four reports.
-The buyer reads one company, and the renewal turns on whether the four hold together.
-The work is to make them hold together.
+Product ships features and races the AI category.
+Regulatory manages compliance.
+Marketing rewrites the story.
+The board reads separate reports.
+The buyer reads one company.

 Where the work happens